 This 1930s Art Deco bracelet has alternating polished and textured chrome elements fashioned in a Machine Age motif.
 The textured sections, which are nearly one-half inch high, make this piece very three-dimensional.
 This bracelet closes with a spring-ring clasp and goes with just about everything.
 And it’s fun to wear!
 Scroll down to see a selection of Machine Age necklaces that look great with this bracelet.

-- ArchivesThis Machine Age necklace has as its centerpiece a row of three arrow-shaped black Galalith plaques covered with chrome triangle panels, with a fourth plaque as a drop and a red Galalith cylindrical bead on both sides.
-The chain links and findings are chrome.
+- ArchivesThis Machine Age necklace has as its centerpiece a row of three arrow-shaped, black Galalith plaques covered with chrome triangle panels.
+A fourth plaque drops from the trio.
+Red Galalith cylindrical beads accent the chrome chain links.
 This piece reminds me of the work of Jakob Bengel.
 I had four links removed from this necklace because I bought it for myself, but I saved the pieces for the future owner.
 Scroll down to see the perfect Bengel earrings to wear with this necklace.USD$495.00

 - ArchivesThis lapis and chrome necklace in a 1930s German Machine Age design was probably made by Jakob Bengel.
-It has glass beads separated by decorative chrome links and a center Galalith(?) bead with chrome end caps form this German Machine Age necklace.
+It has glass beads separated by decorative chrome links and a center Galalith(?) bead with chrome end caps.
 The same piece in other colors has been attributed to Bengel by a British expert.
 (This maker’s jewelry was never signed.)
 This necklace closes with a spring-ring clasp, which may be a replacement (it is brass in color).
 The center bead has a minor flaw that probably occurred during manufacture.
-This small imperfection does not detract from the beauty or wearability of this necklace.
+This small imperfection does not detract from the beauty or wearability of this jewel.
 Scroll down to see coordinating bracelets.
 Perfect adornments for those who wear cool colors.USD$185.00